 - 1. Proposal: explaining why they are the most suitable for the work including past experience in similar evaluations (brief information on each of the required qualifications, item by item); - 2.
-Financial proposal (in USD, specifying a total requested amount per day, including all related costs, e.g. fees, phone calls etc.); - 3.
+Financial proposal (in USD, specifying a total requested amount per day, including all related costs, e.g. fees, per diems, travel costs, phone calls etc.); - 3.
 Duly completed and signed P11 Form, and at least 3 contacts for references.